itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/install.md

 	- Removed paymentserver.lua and thus the /charge command in favor of jim-payments (I forgot there was even a /charge command built in)
 	- Added new rimNames.lua which adds the ability to give names to custom rims named "NULL"
 		- Info here: https://github.com/jimathy/RimNames
-	- Started adding support for a qb-menu edit that supports icon images on its own - check_tunes.lua
+	- Started adding support for a indigo-menu edit that supports icon images on its own - check_tunes.lua
 		- Currently only in the toolbox menu

 ## Update v2.3: